 There’s a lot of insect life in the air at this time of year, and on a bike you sometimes ride right into it.

 If there’s a bee stinger in you, scrape it out with the edge of a credit card or a blunt knife, or use tweezers.
-Wash the wasp/bee sting with cold water from your bike bottle.
+Wash the sting with cold water from your bike bottle.
 Limit swelling with an antihistamine tablet or cream.
 If you have trouble swallowing or breathing, call an ambulance; you could be allergic.
 (If you know you are, always pack your Epi-pen.)
 If you’re stung anywhere sensitive – for example, eyelid or mouth – see your GP.

-Thankfully they fly slowly – you can walk faster – so you’re only likely to get bitten if you stop.
+Thankfully they fly slowly – you can cycle faster – so you’re only likely to get bitten if you stop.
 Cover up and/or use a repellent on exposed skin; Smidge and Avon Skin So Soft are well regarded.
 Use antihistamine on bites you do get.

 If you get bitten, wash the bite with water and apply antihistamine as soon as you can.
 If the wound becomes infected or you feel dizzy or wheezy, seek medical advice.
 Horse flies are common in pastures, so are more likely to be encountered by mountain bikers.
-They can bite through skin-tight Lycra but repellents such as Smidge can deter them.
+They can bite through skin-tight Lycra, but repellents such as Smidge can deter them.

 Most bites are inconsequential but some carry Lyme Disease.
 If you develop a bullseye rash – a red circle, then normal skin, then an expanding red ring around that – see your GP.
-Likewise if you develop flu-like symptoms after being bitten by a tick.
+Do the same if you develop flu-like symptoms after being bitten by a tick.
 Ticks are a risk for off-road cyclists as they inhabit moorland and woodland, particularly where there are deer.
 Cover up or use repellent.

 Are you ready to improve your commute?